 For years I have vocally campaigned and expressed my opinion, especially when it comes to putting race on the agenda.
 I have worked for the majority of my career in the voluntary and community sector (mainly as a consultant) and rarely have I ever seen a board or senior management committee that is representative of the communities that it serves.
 Whenever I apply for a job in the Social Impact Investment Sector, I take a look at the management structure as the diversity and culture of the company often speaks volumes.

-Last year I applied for a role with a Social Impact Investment organisation that support purpose-driven individuals who want to work in purpose-driven companies.
+A couple years ago I applied for a role with a Social Impact Investment organisation that support purpose-driven individuals who want to work in purpose-driven companies.
 The scheme matches individuals with organisations that share a similar, passion, cause or value.
 Even the Board, Staff and Alumni were not culturally diverse, I applied anyway.
 While I was not successful, my overarching issue was the lack of representation within the organisation.

 When another similar organisation advertised a similar role, I used the same protocol.
 I looked at the Staff (All White), Board (All White) Trainers (All White), Mentors (All White) and of the previous cohorts which totalled over 300 only five were visible from the black community.
 It was this type of representation coupled with the fact that local and central governments are again going to form more reviews, committee commissions, working groups and steering committees to address what we already know that it’s the perfect time to speak out.
 And there has never been more of a better time than now to have the opportunity TO TAKE ACTION.